 Darryl Malek-Wiley is a long-time organizer in southern Louisiana for the Sierra Club, where he has worked with dozens of communities on environmental justice issues.
-We talked with Darryl as he was working with the Holy Cross Neighborhood Association in New Orleans' Ninth Ward.
+We talked with Darryl as he was working with the Holy Cross Neighborhood Association in New Orleans' Ninth Ward. he federal government owes us for what happened-it's their job to help make our people whole," says Darryl Malek-Wiley as we stand in the Ninth Ward of New Orleans.
+For years, Malek-Wiley has brought the Sierra Club's resources and muscle to help working-class and poor neighborhoods in Louisiana stand up for themselves against a variety of threats to community health and dignity.
 And with Katrina, Malek-Wiley and the Sierra Club only redoubled their efforts.
 In talking about federal responsibility to the people of the Gulf Coast, he usually starts with the federal levees that broke down and devastated his New Orleans home.
 But two years after Katrina, federal missteps continue to make life in the Gulf Coast a matter of survival.
 Case in point: FEMA's toxic trailers.
 Shortly after Hurricane Katrina struck, the Federal Emergency Management Agency purchased 102,000 travel trailers at a cost of \$2.6 billion to house those who had been displaced by the storm.'
 Within months, trailer residents began complaining about health problems including irritated eyes, breathing difficulties, headaches, nausea and rashes.
 But it wasn't government regulators who discovered the problem: It was the Sierra Club.

 The group began testing trailers in Mississippi in April 2006 after residents reported health complaints consistent with formaldehyde exposure.
 After 94 percent of more than 30 tests showed formaldehyde levels higher than the exposure limits set by the federal Occupational Safety and Health Administration, the Sierra Club conducted additional tests on FEMA trailers in Alabama and Louisiana.
-Of a total of 52 tests completed, 83 percent showed formaldehyde levels that exceeded government limits.3

-"The government is making people sick," Mississippi Sierra Club spokesperson Becky Gillette said at the time.4 "They are putting people back in harm's way."

-SPURRING FEMA TO ACTION

-Though the Sierra Club's findings were widely reported around the Gulf and nation as early as May 2006, the federal government was slow to act.
+Of a total of 52 tests completed, 83 percent showed formaldehyde levels that exceeded government limits.3 "The government is making people sick," Mississippi Sierra Club spokesperson Becky Gillette said at the time.4 "They are putting people back in harm's way."
+SPURRING FEMA TO ACTION Though the Sierra Club's findings were widely reported around the Gulf and nation as early as May 2006, the federal government was slow to act.
 In fact, a year later, FEMA was still insisting residents could alleviate any formaldehyde problem by simply opening a window.
 But then the agency was spurred to action.